 Validation of degrees

 The years of the Bachelor's and Master's are validated by assignments and exams.
 Each course is validated by a paper of 12,000 to 16,000 characters, including spaces (Bachelor programme) or 21,000 to 33,000 characters, including spaces (Master programme).
-A written exam is organised at the end of each semester.
+An oral exam via Zoom is organised at the end of each semester.

 Validation process for diplomas and certificates

 Certificate programmes are validated in the same way as the courses in Bachelor programmes.
 A paper of 12,000 to 16,000 characters, including spaces, is required for each course.
 The study duration for a certificate programme is 12 months, according to the pace and rhythm of each student, supervised by a tutor.

 Master's thesis presentations take place face-to-face in a place fixed by the director of studies.
 Three PhD-level professors compose the jury.
 The student, after being introduced by the Director of the dissertation, has half an hour to talk about the research.
 Then he/she answers questions from the jury who retire to deliberate.
 The marks and the mention are given at the end of the presentation.

 Students receive personalized tutoring.
 This does not replace the contact with teacher on study-related issues.
 It consists in educational support and personal assistance to last in the study.
 Students are required to give regular updates to their tutor and, conversely, tutors invite their students to get into a rhythm of work that allows them to complete their studies without losing motivation.
 Although virtual, the learning proposed by Domuni provides a regular framework and monitoring.